jkenney0501/dbt_superstore_dim_model/README.md

 ## Conclusion

 While dbt is a great tool for the modern day analytic engineer, its important to note that it really is a complex tool that requires some in depth knowledge of SWE and Data Engineering practices.
-Without a solid base knowledge, its really hard to get the most out of it.
-Its designed to be user friendly BUT for experienced engineers.
-I have seen many (myself included) trip over our own work b/c we make things more complex thatn they need too be.
-Thats not to say anyone can't use it but I am saying anyone can't just pick it up an be an anlytics engineer without having alot of other SWE/DE knowledge.
-For example, you  have to be pretty decent at SQL to be successful with it and you have to have a good unerstanding of SWE practices to develop good testing and deployment strategies (I get many might disagree w/me about that point but I don't really care, I amd basing that on my extensive experience).
-Testing is a huge part of dbt and speaking yml goes a long way so there is a balance that has to be met.
-It takes some time to be able to be a good developer.

-That being said, dbt is the best tool to use IMO opinion for the modern day analytic engineer.
-It combines the best of both worlds of SWE/DE in one easy to docuyment placee so have fun with it and dvelop some basic projects while adding some new challenges to each one!
-I tried to add as much as I could in this one as an example.
-Hopefully it helps you!.
+The best practices of Data Engineering have to be applied otherwise we can trip ourselves up easily.
+That being said, dbt is a phenommmenal tool for DE's to quickly model, troubleshoot apply tests, customize and maintain pipelines.
+Having a process in place for your base disuassions with stakeholders, conceptual modeling, documentation will help trememdously in my opinion.
+Most of all, learning is stress free so vist some dbt courses and get to it!